 The symptoms listed for cholangiocarcinoma can be caused by many things other than cancer, but any of these symptoms should always be checked by a doctor, and liver function tests should be carried out.

 As with bile duct cancer, early gall bladder cancer often causes no symptoms.
 Most tumours are only discovered at an advanced stage.
 They can cause a variety of symptoms including sickness, high temperatures, weight loss and pain in the abdomen.

 If the cancer blocks the bile duct it may stop the flow of bile from the gall bladder into the small bowel.
-This causes bile to flow back into the blood and body tissues, leading to jaundice, with yellowing of the skin and the whites of the eyes, the urine also becomes a dark yellow colour and stools (bowel motions) are pale.
+This causes bile to flow back into the blood and body tissues, leading to jaundice, with yellowing of the skin (although this may be less obvious in darker skins) and the whites of the eyes, the urine also becomes a dark yellow colour and stools (bowel motions) are pale.
 The skin may become itchy.

 The symptoms listed for gall bladder cancer can be caused by many things other than cancer, but any of these symptoms should always be checked by a doctor.